What Ties Our Products Together? A Desire to Make Technical Interviewing Better and More Fair. For Everyone.

 To that end, here’s what we’ve brought to market:

-- Launched Public Take-Homes.
-Buoyed by customer response, and aligned with our feelings on resumes (all tell, no show), we did a fast follow on our Take-Homes product to help companies cast a wider net for talent.
-Companies simply put a link on their Careers page, make it part of their university recruiting program playbook, and ensure it’s very simple for candidates to do a Take-Home challenge to demonstrate and share their coding skills.
+- Launched public take-home projects.
+Buoyed by customer response, and aligned with our feelings on resumes (all tell, no show), we did a fast follow on our take-home projects product to help companies cast a wider net for talent.
+Companies simply put a link on their Careers page, make it part of their university recruiting program playbook, and ensure it’s very simple for candidates to do a take-home project to demonstrate and share their coding skills.
 This accelerates the traditional hiring process, putting the focus on skills and surfacing the best candidates based on ability versus resume alone.
 It means companies can more easily find those non-traditional candidates who would excel given the opportunity.

 - Rolled out Focus Time.
 When we saw recent research from NC State that said traditional tech interviews measure anxiety, not ability (and uniformly disqualify excellent women candidates), we called researchers Chris and Manaz to discuss.
 We jointly came up with Focus Time.This gives candidates five minutes of quiet time to organize their thoughts and start work on a solution without the added pressure of an interviewer’s gaze.
 Work is blurred out for the interviewers (though accessible later) and video/audio is paused.
 As a result, companies can see how candidates really perform on the technical challenge – not the intensity of a stressful interview – just like a developer would do in the real world.